 Spinal Tuberculosis (TB)

-Spinal Tuberculosis: Diagnosis and Treatment
+Spinal Tuberculosis Symptoms and Treatment

 Spine is most commonly affected bone by tuberculosis infection.
 It primarily affects thoracic spine; however, tuberculosis of lumbar spine, cervical spine and sacrum are not uncommon.
 Primary lesion in spine tuberculosis is infection of the disc and adjacent vertebral bones.
 This gradually involves vertebral bodies causing destruction and collapse of vertebra.
 Occasionally, infection starts in vertebral body or posterior part of bony vertebral ring.
 Spinal tuberculosis can also involve spinal cord and it’s coverings (Meninges).